 LASIK may decrease your dependence on glasses and contact lenses or, in some cases, allow you to do without them entirely.
-Most people who have this procedure at The Eye Care Institute are corrected to 20/20 vision and although a few only achieve 20/30 or 20/40 vision.
+Most people who have this procedure done at The Eye Care Institute are able to enjoy normal every day activities free of their glasses and contacts.

-How Do I Know If Dr. Meyer and The Eye Care Institute Is Right For My LASIK Procedure?
+How Do I Know If Dr. Meyer or Dr. Pattar and The Eye Care Institute Is Right For My LASIK Procedure?

 What Will My Vision Be Like After LASIK?

 It is important that anyone considering LASIK have realistic expectations.
 LASIK allows people to perform most of their everyday tasks without corrective lenses.
 However, people looking for perfect vision without glasses or contacts run the risk of being disappointed.

 The majority of people who have LASIK achieve somewhere between 20/15 and 20/40 vision post-operatively.
 If vision is under-corrected after the procedure, Dr. Meyer or Dr. Pattar may decide to perform a second procedure, called an enhancement, to further refine the result.

 LASIK cannot correct presbyopia, the age-related loss of close-up focusing power.
 With or without refractive surgery, almost everyone who has excellent distance vision will need reading glasses by the time they get to be 40 or 50 years old.
 Some people choose to be corrected by monovision, which leaves one eye slightly nearsighted.
 The nearsighted eye is used for close work, while the other eye is adjusted for distance vision.
 No matter what others tell you, there is no laser procedure that can correct both distance vision and near vision in the same eye.